 The USA has some inhabited Caribbean territories.
 However, it is not part of the USA.

 There is a classification system of five formation types: volcanic, tectonic, coral, continental, and barrier.
 All Caribbean islands are volcanic, continental, tectonic, and coral; However, they do not have any barrier islands.

 The majority of the Lesser Antilles Islands are volcanic, including Anguilla, Saba, Aruba, St. Kitts and Nevis, Dominica, and the British Virgin Islands.
 Oceanic volcanoes erupt many times.
 Then, lava and ash are built up forming volcanic islands.

 Coral islands are mainly comprised of coral reefs.
-Growing in warm shallow water, coral reefs are limestones formations that contain tiny sea organisms and their remains.
-Coral grow and build up on volcanic islands.
+Growing in warm shallow water, coral reefs are limestone formations that contain tiny sea organisms and their remains.
+Coral grows and build up on volcanic islands.
 After volcanoes erupt many times, they result in pushing the buildup above sea level, creating a coral island.